-Independent tuning of Site 926 images and physical property data to the Laskar 2004 orbital solution and 288 289 integration of available benthic stable isotope data from the Ceara Rise provides a new regional reference section for 290 the equatorial Atlantic covering the last 5 million years.
-Comparing the CODD based new stack from the Ceara Rise 291 to the LR04 stack reveals overall very good agreement suggesting that most of the LR04 stack is robust for the 292 interval from 0-4 Ma.
-Disagreement in the interval from 1.8-1.9 Ma (Fig. 9) points to uncertainties in the records of 293 Sites 677 and 849.
-The record of Site 677 (Shackleton et al., 1990) has a gap in the composite around this time 294 interval at 85 mcd.
-Our unpublished re-examination of the Mix et al. (1995) Site 849 age model suggests that it 295 might be affected by issues in the composite record revolving around core 849C 5H at around 52 mcd.
-Construction 296 of an equatorial Pacific stack, presently underway, should resolve the issue.
+(Fig. 9) points to uncertainties in the records of sites 677 and 849.
+The record of Site 677 (Shackleton et al., 1990) has a gap in the composite around this time interval at 85 m c.d.
+Our unpublished re-examination of the Mix et al. (1995) Site 849 age model suggests that it might be affected by issues in the composite record revolving around core 849C 5H at around 52 m c.d.
+Construction of an equatorial Pacific stack, presently underway, should resolve the issue.

-297 The differences between LR04 and the Ceara Rise average between 4 and 4.5 Ma reveals a more complex 298 matter that questions assumptions made in LR04.
-The tuning in Site 926 (Fig. 10) in this interval is robust and can 299 not be changed.
+The differences between LR04 and the Ceara Rise average between 4 and 4.5 Ma reveals a more complex matter that questions assumptions made in LR04.
+The tuning in Site 926 (Fig. 10) in this interval is robust and cannot be changed.
 The match between the precession-dominated insolation curve and the dark/light pattern shown in the composite site image is excellent.
-To match the LR04 and the Ceara Rise isotope stacks, the Ceara Rise stack 300 301 needs to be shifted by 21 kyr to older ages between 4.1 and 4.3 Ma - which is not possible without changing the 302 phase relation between insolation and the dark/light pattern of the Ceara Rise sediments.
-The LR04 stack is basically tuned to obliquity in this interval with lighter $\delta^{18}$ O in obliquity maxima.
-The major discrepancy at 4.2 Ma occurs in 303 an interval of low obliquity amplitude and higher precession amplitude modulation (Fig. 11).
-Lighter $\delta^{18}$ O values 304 305 match insolation maxima in the interval around 4.2 Ma, thus suggesting that the cyclic changes in $\delta^{18}$ O are related to precession rather than obliquity.
-Moreover, the minimum in $\delta^{18}$ O at 4.18 Ma and the maximum at 4.21 Ma in the 306 307 Ceara Rise stack do not correlate to obliquity minima and maxima as they do before and after this interval, which 308 coincides with a minimum in the 1.2 myr obliquity amplitude modulation.
-A closer look at the individual isotope records at Ceara Rise (Fig. 12) reveals that these cycles are indeed precession cycles, seen in the site composite 309 image as well as in the benthic $\delta^{18}$ O data.
-We therefore conclude that the LR04 stack misinterpreted these two cycles 310 311 as one obliquity cycle that then was used to tune the LR04 age model.
-According to the Ceara Rise tuning this 312 interval is not related to obliquity but rather to precession variations.
-This means that the assumption in LR04 313 matching all cycles to obliquity is dangerous in intervals of low obliquity amplitude and can lead to incorrect tuning 314 results.
+To match the LR04 and the Ceara Rise isotope stacks, the Ceara Rise stack needs to be shifted by 21 kyr to older ages between 4.1 and 4.3 Ma - which is not possible without changing the phase relation between insolation and the dark/light pattern of the Ceara Rise sediments.
+The LR04 stack is basically tuned to obliquity in this interval with lighter δ^{18} O in obliquity maxima.
+The major discrepancy at 4.2 Ma occurs in an interval of low obliquity amplitude and higher precession amplitude modulation (Fig. 11).
+Lighter δ^{18} O values match insolation maxima in the interval around 4.2 Ma, thus suggesting that the cyclic changes in δ^{18} O are related to precession rather than obliquity.
+Moreover, the minimum in δ^{18} O at 4.18 Ma and the maximum at 4.21 Ma in the Ceara Rise stack do not cor-